todistantlands/todistantlands.github.io/_posts/2026-02-13-heated-rivalry-man.md

 Yesterday, as we wrapped up my first trip through the series and my husband's second, he showed me a video of some famous psychologist describing it as "reparative".
 It's beautiful, she says, because it surfaces all those old fears, and hopes, and loves, and it shows to them to you and lets you feel them, and then *gives them the resolution you'd always wished for*.
 I remarked that that's very nearly the same way my therapist conducts our sessions.

 And it's shocking how powerful that effect has been.
 Shortly after we got to talking about how we came out to our parents -- we've talked about it plenty before, but it's an uncomfortable topic -- and ended up doing so more candidly than ever before.
 I learned things about my husband's coming out that I hadn't known I didn't know.
-I'm thinking about it all the time.
+I'm thinking about _Heated Rivalry_ all the time now.
 He says he is too.

 But beyond any kind of personal reparation, it's stuck with me as maybe the first thing I can point to when I want to explain why it all *matters* so much.
 It captures not just the fear and loneliness of the closet, but the pain of hiding the part of yourself that brings you to some of the most joyful, beautiful moments you'll ever have.
 It tracks how that act of hiding can't be separated from the other parts of your life, how the closet isn't somewhere you go, it's *everywhere you are*.
 It captures the incredible relief when you finally let yourself out and, of everything I've ever seen, does the best job of showing why someone would risk the kind of sacrifices that every, and I mean every, gay man, has to confront at one point or another.
 Why it is so fucking crushing when straight people complain about having to see Pride flags, or men holding hands, or whatever else they want to reduce to "flaunting my lifestyle".